Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

 Compute engine service is used to create and manage instances and one of the instance is Virtual Machine (VM).
 We created a VM instance with the type of e2-small which is using Intel Broadwell CPU platfrom.
 However, during the training process where we use VertexAI, a new build engine is initialized with "machineType: n1-highmem-2" line. this means we are using a new VM with the 2 vCPUs and 13GB of RAM.

 ### Question 19

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.** > **You can take inspiration from [this figure](figures/bucket.png).**
 >
 > Answer:

-> We have two buckets.
-One for the training data (dcv) and one for the trained model (used by the api).
+---

 We have one Google Cloud bucket for the entire raw dataset, containing approximately 12 GB of mushroom images categorized in four classes.

 ![data](figures/data-bucket.png)

+---

 ### Question 20